radondb/radondb-mysql-kubernetes/docs/en-us/backup_and_restoration_nfs.md

  nfsServerAddress: 10.96.253.82
  ```

- > Notice: `restoreFrom` stands for the pathname of the backup.
+ > Notice: `restoreFrom` stands for the path name of the backup.
 You can get it by checking the path loaded by the NFS server.

 Restore cluster from NFS backup as follows.